Photo with Madison

 Easy ways to make your photos better

 The class format will be as follows: introduction or discussion of last weeks’ assignment, interactive lecture on the topic for the week, q&a and discussion, and wrap up.

 The class is a comprehensive photo 101 class for teens.
-It is for students who want to become better photographers and who may see themselves as professionals someday.
-That being said, I have zero desire to lecture at anyone so this class will also be lighthearted, interactive and fun.
+It is for students who love photography and want to improve their knowledge and skills.
+Photography can be information heavy but I keep the mood lighthearted, interactive and fun.